 The Williams’ don’t feel confident about where to stash their cash.
 They know they’re missing out on income and growth keeping so much of it safely in the bank, but don’t feel comfortable risking much of it either.
 They know FDIC insurance only covers up to $250,000 and for the Williams’, that’s a mere drop in their financial ocean.

-So, the challenge: Where else should they consider locating this part of their wealth, ensuring liquidity, safety, and growth?
-How do they protect and grow their emergency fund and the amount they need soon to buy real estate?
+So, the challenge: Where else should they consider locating this part of their wealth, ensuring liquidity, safety, and growth' How do they protect and grow their emergency fund and the amount they need soon to buy real estate'

 The Solutions